 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS R (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5DS R and the RX10 IV are recent models that are part of the current product line-up.
 The RX10 IV replaced the earlier Sony RX10 III, while the 5DS R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the 5DS R and RX10 IV can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5DS R or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.